-It’s rather ironic that in the twenty-first century, some of the most popular decorating trends for new homes and remodeling jobs come from the past.
+It’s rather ironic that in the 21st century, some of the most popular decorating trends for new homes and remodeling jobs come from the past.
 Of course, antique furniture never goes out of style, so I suppose the same is true for vintage bathroom fixtures.

 The vintage tub and bath idea is taking the U.S. by storm.
 Antique clawfoot tubs are going for unheard of prices at auction houses across the country, and major businesses have sprung up that specialize in refinishing these vintage clawfoot tubs.

 When it comes to a vintage tub and bath, the Victorian period is perhaps the most popular.
-This period ended at the beginning of the twentieth century.
+This period ended at the beginning of the 20th century.
 Another popular period for the vintage tub and bath design is the Art Deco period, which began around 1925 and lasted through much of the 1940s.

 What Does "Vintage" Mean?